eigenhombre/vagrant-i3live/README.md

     python manage.py migrate  # once
     DJANGO_DEBUG=on python manage.py runserver 0.0.0.0:8000  # every time

+The Web site can then be viewed on the host OS (laptop) as [http://localhost:8000](http://localhost:8000).

 ### Disclaimer

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR